How to Design a Social Media Friendly Logo

 Design a Versatile Icon

-If your logo includes an icon or graphic element, it should be unique yet simple.
+Your logo should be unique yet simple if it includes an icon or graphic element.
 The Nike “Swoosh” checkmark and Apple's Apple shape are globally recognised icons.

 Aim for a timeless symbol that visually represents your brand.
 Keep the lines, shapes and details minimalistic.
 Avoid photos or complex illustrations with lots of fine lines.